• Skip to main content

 Can I start or continue working in the industry once I receive my Temporary Agent Card?

-Your permanent Agent Card will be issued once CCB staff receives an approved background check from the FBI and the Nevada Department of Public Safety (DPS).
+Your Agent Card will be issued once CCB staff receives an approved background check from the FBI and the Nevada Department of Public Safety (DPS).

 What is the Accela Cannabis Customer Portal and how do I create an account?